 2. Avoid alcohol at least 6 hours before going for the rafting.

 3. Carry an extra pair of shoes, avoid jeans wear shorts instead.
 Bring a water bottle, sunscreen lotions, an extra set of dry clothes.

 4. Wear the provided life jackets properly and follow all the safety instructions given by the guide/operator.

 5. You need to sign the ‘Assumption of Risk and Release’ agreement before starting the rafting.

 6. Foreign tourists should bring along and show their passports for signing the agreement.

-7. To control the flow of the water, dams are constructed.
+7. Dams are constructed to control the flow of the water.
 Make sure your rafting time matches with opening and closing time of the dams.